A Strategic Analysis of Bahrain’s Business Environment for Solar Manufacturing

 To meet these targets, the NREAP outlines several large-scale projects, including a 100-megawatt solar farm on the Askar landfill and a 50-megawatt initiative for solar panels on government building rooftops.

-Recent installations, such as the 11,600 rooftop panels at Bahrain Mall, demonstrate the viability and government backing for such initiatives.
-This project pipeline creates foundational domestic demand for solar modules, giving new manufacturers an immediate local market.
+Recent installations, such as the 11,600 rooftop panels at Bahrain Mall, demonstrate the viability of and government backing for such initiatives.
+This pipeline of projects creates solid domestic demand for solar modules, giving new manufacturers an immediate local market.

 Curious about solar?